frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

   - try to find a compromise with the parameters before retrying lmfit minimization
 - attempt a simplified cure profile from the hot-rod simulation

 - fit terrible--shift to strictly top-down thermal imaging for fitting purposes [changed to top 5]
 - consider what the FLIR is really reading...should I be averaging the across the depth a bit, like maybe average the first 3 rows or even more but weighted to surface proximity?
- - [changed to average across top 5 rows for now]
+  - changed to average across top 5 rows for now

 ### optimization

 - lmfit for the following variables:
   - diffusivity, absorption coefficient (find each separately then find formula to relate to CB-PDMS loading?)
- - convection coefficient,
+  - convection coefficient

 ### QoL